liferay/liferay-frontend-projects/dxp/resource_injection.md

 # DXP Support for Injection of Dynamic Resources

-This document describes different APIs that can be used with DXP to inject resources (`.js`, `.css`, ...) to a HTML page, thus letting the user extend currently existing artifacts without any need to overwrite them (like it was previously done with hooks in older Liferay versions).
+This document describes different APIs that can be used with DXP to inject resources (`.js`, `.css`, ...) to an HTML page, thus letting the user extend currently existing artifacts without any need to overwrite them (like it was previously done with hooks in older Liferay versions).

 # `DynamicInclude` in `portal-kernel`

-[`DynamicInclude`](https://github.com/liferay/liferay-portal/blob/973e6199844436c22d237e2daf4821d0f9af5362/portal-kernel/src/com/liferay/portal/kernel/servlet/taglib/DynamicInclude.java) is the lowest level API that lets programmers inject arbitrary content in any rendered page through access to its [`HttpServletResponse`](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletResponse.html).
+[`DynamicInclude`](https://github.com/liferay/liferay-portal/blob/973e6199844436c22d237e2daf4821d0f9af5362/portal-kernel/src/com/liferay/portal/kernel/servlet/taglib/DynamicInclude.java) is the lowest-level API that lets programmers inject arbitrary content in any rendered page through access to its [`HttpServletResponse`](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletResponse.html).

 `DynamicInclude`s attach to a unique `key` which identifies where the content is inserted.
-An example of such key can be `/html/common/themes/top_head.jsp#post` which makes the content to be inserted in [this DXP's core JSP](https://github.com/liferay/liferay-portal/blob/e3ffac158e0ec5acc5c67069fbd7ba688d3c78d4/portal-web/docroot/html/common/themes/top_head.jsp#L216).
+An example of such key can be `/html/common/themes/top_head.jsp#post` which makes the content be inserted in [this JSP file](https://github.com/liferay/liferay-portal/blob/e3ffac158e0ec5acc5c67069fbd7ba688d3c78d4/portal-web/docroot/html/common/themes/top_head.jsp#L216).

 You can find an example of a `DynamicInclude` attaching to that key in [DXP's source code](https://github.com/liferay/liferay-portal/blob/973e6199844436c22d237e2daf4821d0f9af5362/modules/apps/adaptive-media/adaptive-media-image-web/src/main/java/com/liferay/adaptive/media/image/web/internal/servlet/taglib/AMPictureTopHeadDynamicInclude.java).

-In particular, the [register method](https://github.com/liferay/liferay-portal/blob/973e6199844436c22d237e2daf4821d0f9af5362/modules/apps/adaptive-media/adaptive-media-image-web/src/main/java/com/liferay/adaptive/media/image/web/internal/servlet/taglib/AMPictureTopHeadDynamicInclude.java#L69) is the responsible for attaching the object to the key.
+In particular, the [register method](https://github.com/liferay/liferay-portal/blob/973e6199844436c22d237e2daf4821d0f9af5362/modules/apps/adaptive-media/adaptive-media-image-web/src/main/java/com/liferay/adaptive/media/image/web/internal/servlet/taglib/AMPictureTopHeadDynamicInclude.java#L69) is responsible for attaching the object to the key.

 ## Core `DynamicInclude` Keys

 There are lots of `DynamicInclude` keys inside DXP.
-You can find them looking for `liferay-util:dynamic-include` inside the source code.
+You can find them by looking for `liferay-util:dynamic-include` inside the source code.

 However, there are six core keys that are widely used to insert custom resources for all pages rendered by DXP.
 They are, in orden of appearance in the rendered HTML: